Arthur P. Thomas, Associate Dean/Professor of Practice, School of Information Studies, 315-443-3840, email@example.com

 Student Learning Outcomes

-3. Apply knowledge gained to systematically problem solve
+3. Apply knowledge gained in program to systematically problem solve

 Courses (required and elective): 120 credits - divided into 4 segments: